-- To provide undergraduate students with the opportunity to develop analytic and problem-solving skills in key competency areas of global health including: current and emerging issues in global health, research ethics, research methods.
+- To instruct students in the fundamental principles of global health with emphasis on current and emerging issues in global health, health policy, planning, ethics, research methods and healthcare delivery science.

-- To allow students to concentrate on a specific global health challenge or issue either through experiential learning (internship) or through an independent capstone project.
+- To allow students to concentrate on a specific global health challenge or issue through an independent experiential learning capstone project.